Solarden/Solarden/README.md

 ### I'm a passionate Software development student 💻

-- 🌱 I’m currently learning about JavaScript (React) and Python (FastAPI)
-- 🤔 I’m currently working for <a href = 'https://www.keto-mojo.com/'>Keto-Mojo</a>
-- 👯 I’m looking to collaborate with other content creators
-- 💬 Ask me about anything
-- ⚡ I love to learn stuff about electronics and electricity

 ### 🤝 Connect with Me

 <a href = 'https://www.linkedin.com/in/pawel-chraczynski/'> <img alt='LinkedIn' width = '26px' align= 'center' src="https://raw.githubusercontent.com/rahulbanerjee26/githubAboutMeGenerator/main/icons/linked-in-alt.svg"/></a>